breki/demeton/pomodoro-Demeton.md

-﻿- log saving of output tile PNG
+﻿- use constants for shade step names
-- implement step builders for standard steps
+- tests for `executeShadingStep` for all supported steps

+## Thu 07.11.
-    - aspect
+- Implemented `aspectShaderStepBuilder`.

 ## Wed 06.11.
-- Implemented `slopeShaderStepBuilder`
+- Implemented `slopeShaderStepBuilder`.
-- Implemented `igorHillshadingStepBuilder`
+- Implemented `igorHillshadingStepBuilder`.
 - Implemented a reusable way to fetch errors from fparsec parsing.
 - Moved `CommandLine.TextParsers` to its own top-level module.